iterative/dvc.org/public/static/docs/command-reference/install.md

 ```

 After reproducing this pipeline up to the "evaluate" stage, the data files are
-in sync with the code/config files, but we must now commit the changes to the
+in sync with the code/config files, but we must now commit the changes with Git.
-Git repository.
-Looking closely we see that `dvc status` is used again,
+Looking closely we see that `dvc status` is used again, informing us that the
-informing us that the data files are synchronized with the
+data files are synchronized with the `Data and pipelines are up to date.`
-`Data and pipelines are up to date.` message.
+message.